cbFelix/images-parser/README.md

 **Attention, at the moment the application does not use proxy servers!
 Use only at your own risk!**

 # Attention!
-**The author (author's name) is not responsible for user actions related to the use** **of this application.
+**The author (Victor "cbFelix" Lebedev) is not responsible for user actions related to the use** **of this application.
 Users should not use this application to download images from** **websites without proper permission or copyright infringement.**

 **Use of this application implies that users understand and accept all risks associated** **with their actions, including possible legal consequences.**